LS Control logo

 Elforsk Ventilation project

-In collaboration with the Danish Technological Institute, Lind & Risør and Lindab, we have carried out an Elforsk PSO-funded project to investigate the new possibilities in BR 2018 Low Energy Class 2020 for demand controlled and air diversion.
+we have carried out an Elforsk PSO-funded project to investigate the new possibilities in BR 2018 Low Energy Class 2020 for demand controlled and air diversion.

 Background